jeff-hamm/immich_takeout/vscode-monitor/copilot_prompt.md

 You are running inside a Docker container with:
 - Full access to `/var/run/docker.sock` (can run any docker command)
 - Read-write access to the project at `/app`
-- Read-write access to the takeout-script docker-compose at `/app/docker-compose.yml`
+- Read-write access to the project docker-compose at `/app/docker-compose.yml`
 - Read-write access to the script at `/app/automated-takeout/automated_takeout.py`
 - Read-write access to Chadburn config at `/app/chadburn/docker-compose.yml`
 - Working directory: `/app`